 Top 10 College Basketball Rivalries of All Time

-While not a pro league, NCAA basketball offers extremely competitive games and a preview at some of the players that will go on to become all-time greats.
+NCAA basketball offers extremely competitive games and a preview at some of the players that will go on to become all-time greats.
 College sports fans are known for their energy and passion surrounding their team, and the top rivalries in college basketball are met with tremendous fanfare and irreparable energy within each venue.
-Some of the rivalries below have spanned over 100 years, while others are still young, however each and every one carries the intensity and importance to be considered a top rivalry in college basketball.
+Listed below are the greatest college basketball rivalries in NCAA history.

 - Duke Blue Devils vs North Carolina Tar Heels